About

 Q: Where are you from?

 A: Some may be fooled into thinking it's Downton Abbey, due to my accent being so perfectly English, but I'm afraid not.
-My parents emigrated to England from Hong Kong in the 1960s and I was born in Nottingham.
+My parents emigrated to England from Hong Kong in the 1960s and I was born in Nottingham, then moved to Coventry.
 (I've never been to Hong Kong, but can tell you it translates as 'Fragrant Harbour').

 Q: When did you decide to become an author/illustrator?

-A: I've been able to draw ever since I could pick up a crayon without eating it, but when I read 'The Very Hungry Caterpillar' at school - that was it!
-Later, I bought every comic from the newsagents, each week, so I could copy the pictures.
-I collected piles of ideas over the years, then in my 30s, decided to send them off to publishers.
-My first picture book Bob & Rob was published in 2013.
+A: I've been able to draw ever since I could pick up a crayon without eating it.
+Then I read 'The Very Hungry Caterpillar' and it gave me the urge to make my own books, so for years I'd spend my pocket money on comics from the newsagents to get ideas and practice my drawing.
+In my 30s, I finally got round to submitting ideas to publishers, and my first picture book Bob & Rob got published in 2013.
 I celebrated with a Pot Noodle.

 Q: If you hadn't become an author/illustrator, what would you have been instead?

 A: As a teenager I wanted to be a fashion designer.
-Then at the age of 17, I won a scholarship to The London College of Fashion through a competition in Mizz girl's magazine.
-I also fancied window dressing for Selfridges, or failing that, become a backing singer for Duran Duran (a 1980s boy band so gorgeous I could have died, in the style of a melodramatic pre-pubescent).
-Now I want to work for NASA, but they'll never accept me, as my skills in maths, physics, and inability to resist randomly pressing buttons on control panels, are poor.
+Then at the age of 17, I won a scholarship to The London College of Fashion through a competition in Mizz girls' magazine.
+I also fancied window dressing for Selfridges, or failing that, become a backing singer for Duran Duran (a 1980s boy band so swoonsome I could have died in style of melodramatic pre-pubescent).
+Now I want to work for NASA but they'll never accept me, as my skills in maths, physics, and the inability to resist randomly pressing buttons on control panels, are poor.

 Q: What do you do when you're not working on your books?